COMMUNITY CONSERVANCIES

 • Our most successful strategy for preventing human-wildlife conflict is the installation of Lion Lights, which flash throughout the night and prevent predators from attacking livestock.

-• With the help of WWF, we equipped over 300 bomas with Lion Lights, which saw a reduction in night-time predation of nearly 100%.
+• With the help of WWF, we equipped 90 bomas with Lion Lights, which saw a reduction in night-time predation of nearly 100%.
 More are still needed for other community members.

 • Students participating in our Residential Programmes at the TWF Centre help install Lion Lights as an educational activity.
 Individual donors can also sponsor a set of Lion Lights.